bnmnetp/CS330/README.rst

 CS-330 Internet Programming
 ===========================

-* Office Hours: 2:00 -- 3:00 Daily.
+* Office Hours: 9:30 -- 10:30 Tues, Wed, Thurs.
 By Appointment, `Use my Calendar <https://calendar.google.com/calendar/embed?mode=WEEK&src=millbr02%40luther.edu&ctz=America/Chicago>`_  Do not email me to ask when I can meet, use the calendar.
 * Slack Channel:  I'll use this to post hints and screen captures of notes.
 Using your norsekey `signup for slack <https://luthercs.slack.com/signup>`_ Then join the internetprogramming channel

 Getting your environment set up